PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/tekton-getting-started-fundamental-concepts/index.md

 ### Workspace

 A Workspace is a shared volume used by tasks and pipelines.
-This allows artifact data to be shared as input/output by tasks and pipelines.A workspace can be created as a ConfigMap, PersistenceVolumeChain, Secrets etc. A workspace can be used as a build cache to speed up the CI/CD process.
-It can also be used to access application configuration, credentials etc.
+It allows artifact data to be shared as input/output by tasks and pipelines.
+A workspace can be created as a ConfigMap, PersistenceVolumeChain, Secrets, etc. A workspace can be used as a build cache to speed up the CI/CD process.
+It can also be used to access application configuration, credentials, etc.

 ### TaskRun